Weapons Used in 1776: Revolutionary War Guns, Rifles, and Artillery Explained

 Illustration showing colonial workers making gunpowder in 1776 by grinding and mixing saltpeter, sulfur, and charcoal inside a small workshop, using wooden barrels, mortars, and hand tools

-Colonial Americans producing gunpowder during the Revolutionary War by hand, mixing saltpeter, sulfur, and charcoal in small workshops to supply firearms and artillery in 1776.
+Colonial Americans produced gunpowder during the Revolutionary War by hand, mixing saltpeter, sulfur, and charcoal in small workshops to supply firearms and artillery in 1776.

 Making Gunpowder and Ammunition in 1776